NehalNetha/Mental-Health_Analysis/README.md

 To find out whether students' mental health affects their CGPA, we set out to ask some questions, our obvious choice was Reddit, where millions of users, can be chosen from specific demographics.
 We made a questionnaire using Google Forms, and uploaded them on the subreddit r/India, and also crossposted them on different subreddits, we also shared the questionnaire with our friends in the college to get their responses.

+Caution : While the dataset was predominantly collected from online sources and surveying, it's important to acknowledge that the nature of self-reported data, as obtained from online surveys, might introduce certain biases.
+Participants may be more inclined to respond based on their own interests or experiences, potentially affecting the representativeness of the data.

 <img width="1003" alt="Screenshot 2023-10-31 at 12 50 17 AM" src="https://github.com/NehalNetha/Mental-Health_Analysis/assets/84872197/e76a550a-f215-4bd6-8a68-4884589ac51c">

 ### Data Description ###